heychirag/heychirag.gitlab.io/_posts/2018-12-01-seagate-personal-cloud-hack-activating-ssh.md

 ![Enable SSH Access]({{ site.url }}/assets/images/seagate-ssh-access.png)

-If you are already using the SFTP service, you'll need to switch it off since otherwise it'll result in a port clash (both run on port 22).
+If you are already using the SFTP service, you'll need to switch it off since otherwise, it'll result in a port clash (both run on port 22).
 You'll still be able to use the SFTP service with the SSH Access turned on since SFTP is an inherent feature of SSH but not the other way around.

 Cheers!